MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-makers.md

 Considerations and key actions you can take to improve your internal community support:

 - Encourage people to ask questions in the designated community discussion channel.
 As the habit builds over time, it will become normalized to use that as the first option and the community will evolve to become more self-supporting.
-- Ensure that your dedicated Power Platform support team actively monitor this discussion channel.
+- Ensure that your dedicated Power Platform support team actively monitors this discussion channel.
 They can step in if a question remains unanswered, improve upon answers, or make corrections when appropriate.
 They can also post links to additional information to raise awareness of existing resources.
 Although the goal of the community is to become self-supporting, it still requires dedicated resources to monitor and nurture it.
 - Make sure your user population knows the internal community support area exists.
-Highlight a link to it in regular internal communications, on your intranet pages and set up automated welcome emails for new makers with a link to the community.
+Highlight a link to it in regular internal communications and on your intranet pages, and set up automated welcome emails for new makers with a link to the community.
 - Set up automation to ensure that all your Power Platform users automatically have access to the community discussion channel.

 Considerations and key actions you can take to improve your internal help desk support: